-Now six years later I am a Colorado State University graduate.
-Being a ram and living in Fort Collins swept me off my feet.
+Six years later I am a recent Colorado State University graduate.
+Being a ram and living in Fort Collins has swept me off my feet.
 I reported and photographed for The Rocky Mountain Collegian and College Avenue.
 I studied abroad at the University of Leicester in England.
-I edited and contributed to CSULife during my senior year and held two marketing director positions for ASCSU and GBN.
-I have learned many new skills in Adobe Creative Cloud and Microsoft Office.
-I am now a confident public speaker, comfortable conducting interviews, proficient in coding and social media advertising.
+I edited and contributed to CSULife during my senior year and held two marketing director positions for the Associated Students of Colorado State University and the Global Business Network.
 I continue to manage the website for my parent’s breakfast joint in Montrose, Backstreet Bagel Company.
 Things are different but things are the same.
 Getting lost in the mountains, figuratively speaking of course, is still one of my favorite things to do.
 Immersing myself in the experience of Colorado is what I’m best at.